MasahikoSawada/Patch-Spell-Checker/README.md

 $ export WLIST_DIR=/path/to/dictionary_dir
 -- From stdin
 $ git diff | python PatchSpellChecker.py
+"privent" might be wrong at line 10.
+May be "prevent" ?
+"tulpe" might be wrong at line 12.
+May be "tuple" ?
+"relaesing" might be wrong at line 13.
+May be "releasing" ?
-"relasing" might be wrong at line 13.
+"xl_heap_lock" might be wrong at line 13.
+May be "headlock" ?
-	"+		 * needed before relasing buffer. we can reuse xl_heap_lock" "pupose" might be wrong at line 14.
+"pupose" might be wrong at line 14.
+May be "purpose" ?
+"appaer" might be wrong at line 16.
+May be "appear" ?
-	"+		 * for this pupose. it should be fine even if we crash midway" "celar" might be wrong at line 28.
+"celar" might be wrong at line 28.
+May be "clear" ?
-	"+		/* celar pd_all_visible flags */"
 -- Or from spcified file
 $ python PatchSpellChecker.py -f new_feature.patch
 ```

+The above "xl_heap_lock" is appeared as suspicious word.
+To solved it, you can define this word in dictionary file. (see below)

 # Dictionary file
 Dictionary file is the file having ".dict" type suffix that is used for spell checking.